hertaraujo/forkify/README.md

 # Forkify Project

-Recipe application for search, view, modify, bookmark and add recipes
+Simple application for search, view, modify, bookmark and add recipes
 #
 ## This is a final project of [The Complete JavaScript Course](https://www.udemy.com/course/the-complete-javascript-course/)